Skip to content

 This page provides guidelines for configuring and managing the Cluster Linking feature through the EMQX Dashboard, configuration file, and REST API.

-Configure Cluster Linking via Dashboard
+Configure and Manage Cluster Linking via Dashboard

 Go to the EMQX Dashboard and click Management -> Cluster Linking from the left menu.
 On the Cluster Linking page, click Create at the upper right corner to start creating cluster linking.